jsephfwleroo947-hub/jsephfwleroo947-hub.github.io/threats-attacks.md

 The common thread across all variants is exploiting trust and urgency rather than a technical vulnerability, which is why user awareness remains essential regardless of the delivery method.

+## Email authentication (stopping phishing at the protocol level)

+Alongside user awareness, email itself has technical protections designed to verify that a message genuinely came from who it claims to be from.
+During a detailed rundown of an MSP's cybersecurity setup, I was talked through how this works in practice - the underlying goal being to confirm the sending server is legitimate, the message hasn't been tampered with, and spoofed emails are handled properly before they ever reach a user:

+- **SPF (Sender Policy Framework)** 🡢 verifies that an email was sent from a server actually authorised to send on behalf of that domain, rejecting or flagging messages sent from unauthorised servers
+- **DKIM (DomainKeys Identified Mail)** 🡢 adds a digital signature to outgoing email, allowing the receiving server to verify the message wasn't altered in transit and genuinely originated from the claimed domain
+- **DMARC (Domain-based Message Authentication, Reporting & Conformance)** 🡢 builds on SPF and DKIM by telling receiving mail servers what to do if a message fails those checks (reject, quarantine, or allow), and provides reporting back to the domain owner on authentication failures

+Together, these three protocols are a major reason why convincing domain-spoofing attacks (e.g. an email that appears to come exactly from "yourbank.com") are harder to pull off than they might seem - tools like Mimecast enforce and build on these checks as part of wider email security.
+This is a good example of why phishing defence isn't purely a user-awareness problem: proper protocol-level verification stops a significant portion of spoofed emails before a user ever needs to spot anything suspicious.

 ## Malware

 Malicious software that, once installed, can steal data, provide ongoing unauthorised access, or cause direct damage.
 Common categories include ransomware (encrypting data and demanding payment), spyware (covertly monitoring activity), and trojans (disguised as legitimate software).